Hezekiah-Elisha/airbnb-clone-project/README.md

 ### Key Highlights

-1. Hands-on GitHub Repository Management: Learn to initialize and structure a project repository, adhering to industry best practices.
+1. **Hands-on GitHub Repository Management**: Learn to initialize and structure a project repository, adhering to industry best practices.
-2. Team Role Documentation: Understand and articulate the responsibilities of various team members, fostering collaboration in real-world scenarios.
+2. **Team Role Documentation**: Understand and articulate the responsibilities of various team members, fostering collaboration in real-world scenarios.
-3. Technology Stack Breakdown: Explore the technologies used in a scalable project and their specific contributions to achieving project goals.
+3. **Technology Stack Breakdown**: Explore the technologies used in a scalable project and their specific contributions to achieving project goals.
-4. Database Design Proficiency: Plan and document a relational database structure with entities, attributes, and relationships that mirror real-world requirements.
+4. **Database Design Proficiency**: Plan and document a relational database structure with entities, attributes, and relationships that mirror real-world requirements.
-5. Feature-Driven Development: Identify and describe core features of the application, focusing on their relevance to the user experience and business logic.
+5. **Feature-Driven Development**: Identify and describe core features of the application, focusing on their relevance to the user experience and business logic.
-6. API Security Fundamentals: Implement and document key security measures to safeguard application data and ensure secure transactions.
+6. **API Security Fundamentals**: Implement and document key security measures to safeguard application data and ensure secure transactions.
-7. CI/CD Pipeline Integration: Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.
+7. **CI/CD Pipeline Integration**: Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

 This structured approach ensures learners not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution.